seinoxygen/wp-github/readme.txt

 The plugin caches all the data retrieved from Github every 10 minutes to avoid exceed the limit of api calls.

-You can clear the cache manually deleting the files from the folder /wp-content/plugins/wp-github/cache.
+Since version 1.1 you can clear the cache from the plugin settings page located in the Wordpress settings menu.

-In the next releases I'll add a settings panel to do this in a fancy way.

 ### Support